Naruto Shippuden: Ultimate Ninja Storm 4: Sales

 Storm 4 sold a chart-topping 64,446 copies in Japan for the PlayStation 4, exceeding the launch sales of the first two Storm games but failing to reach those of Storm 3.
 According to the Siliconera website, the lower sales may have been related to Storm 4's release after the manga ended its serialization (unlike the previous games).
 A Bandai Namco press release reported in February 2016 that Storm 4 had shipped 1,334,000 copies worldwide: 80,000 in Japan, 84,000 elsewhere in Asia, 550,000 in Europe, and 620,000 in North America.
 VentureBeat found it as one of the top-selling fighting games during its release rivaled only by Capcom's Street Fighter V. In June 2016, TV Tokyo announced that the game had sold over 1.5 million copies worldwide.
 On September 12 of that year, Bandai Namco Entertainment announced that Storm 4 had shipped two million copies.

 The expansion Road to Boruto sold 9,204 units in Japan which was considered as a strong number by Siliconera due it being DLC.
 In November 2017, it was announced that the combined shipments of the original game, Road to Boruto and digital sales had reached three million copies.
 During a live stream CyberConnect2 announced that Storm 4 including Road to Boruto had sold 5.8 million copies by March 2020.
 As of December 2021, the game has sold over 8.7 million copies worldwide.
-As of March 2022, the game has sold over 10.7 million copies worldwide.
+As of December 2022, the game has sold over 11.88 million copies worldwide, making it one of the best-selling fighting games of all time.

 Critical response

 The PlayStation 4 game has a score of 79/100 on Metacritic and the Xbox One game has a score of 80/100, indicating positive reviews.
 GameSpot praised its visuals, character designs and narrative.
 HobbyConsolas praised the narrative's multiple twists and the game's visuals.
 A Destructoid reviewer enjoyed the "extravagant" combat and visuals.
 He praised the story mode for explaining ambiguities from the original series (such as the origin of Kakashi's Sharingan eye technique), but felt that the cutscenes lacked balance with the shorter fights.
 An IGN reviewer criticized the game's short campaign and poor presentation in the early chapters (due to the use of frames rather than CGI scenes), but found the climax and Naruto's final fights more interesting.
 GameRevolution said that thanks to multiple storylines (most notably Sasuke Uchiha's and Obito's), the player could see the narrative from different points of view.
 This enriched the main story, making it enjoyable for returning fans or players new to the series.
-The number of cutscenes from the main campaign was also well-received.
+The number of cutscenes from the main campaign was also well received.